Is it lucky to wear gold on Oscar night?

-Emma Stone took home the Oscar for best actress.
-We know this because at least two envelopes said so and one of those envelopes caused just a tiny hiccup in the evening's proceedings.
-But before we heard her name read aloud, we had a feeling Emma Stone was destined to be a winner ... simply because of the color of her dress.
+Is gold a lucky color at the Oscars?
+One can certainly make the case.

-That's right, Emma Stone's fringed Givenchy gown lends even further evidence to the theory that wearing gold to the awards ceremony equals Oscar gold.
+Emma Stone's win for "La La Land" at the 2017 Academy Awards — and the fringed Givenchy gown she wore to the show — lent further evidence to the theory that wearing gold to the awards ceremony equals Oscar gold.

 Here are 14 additional actresses who further prove that hypothesis.